Qualytics/userguide/docs/checks/checks-template.md

 # Check Templates

-The `Check Templates` empowers users to create, manage, and apply standardized checks across different datastores efficiently.
+The `Check Templates` empowers users to create, manage, and apply standardized checks across different datastores efficiently, enabling check management independently of specific data assets such as datastores, containers, or fields, serving as check blueprints.

-## Overview of Check Templates

-Check Templates is a powerful feature that allows users to create standardized checks independently of specific data assets such as datastores, containers, or fields.

-Templates serve as blueprints for creating checks and can be applied across different datastores.

-## Creating a Check Template
+## Adding a Check Template

 1. Navigate to the "`Library`" in the menu bar.